mark-keaton/anki-mcp-server/README.md

 This server is designed to work with the [Anki desktop app](https://apps.ankiweb.net/) and the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on.

+Make sure you have the add-on installed before using.

 ## Resources
 - **anki://search/deckcurrent**
   - Returns all cards from current deck